Should Parasailing be Regulated in Florida?

 This is the second parasailing accident in the Bay Area in 10 months.
 Last September, another tourist was killed on Clearwater beach when her tow rope broke and she was dragged into a volleyball pole.

 Proposed earlier this year, Senate Bill 392 sought to impose insurance requirements, define unsafe weather conditions, limit tow rope lengths and require operators to stay 1800 feet offshore.
-It also mandated the use of quick release harnesses, which would prevent parasailers from becoming trapped.
-This bill died in the Banking and Insurance committee.
+It also mandated the use of quick-release harnesses, which would prevent parasailers from becoming trapped.
+This bill died in the Banking and Insurance Committee.

-The Parasailing Safety Councilis based in the Orlando area and seeks to provide regulation where the government does not.
+The Parasailing Safety Council is based in the Orlando area and seeks to provide regulation where the government does not.
 According to their website, they are preparing to circulate comprehensive guidelines that unify all previous documents by the end of June.

 OUR OFFICES

 Our main office is here in Downtown Tampa, Florida in the Channelside neighborhood.
-Office in Wesley Chapel and Largo are available by appointment only.
+Offices in Wesley Chapel and Largo are available by appointment only.

 Distasio Law Firm